 Oscar Piastri denies Alpine announcement and says he will be driving elsewhere in Formula 1 2023

-Alpine had announced they had promoted Oscar Piastri to replace Fernando Alonso - but Piastri says press release wasn't agreed by him and adds: "I will not be driving for Alpine next year"; Piastri has been linked heavily with McLaren, with Daniel Ricciardo's future in doubt
+Alpine had announced they had promoted Oscar Piastri to replace Fernando Alonso - but Piastri says press release was not agreed by him and adds: "I will not be driving for Alpine next year"; Piastri has been linked heavily with McLaren, with Daniel Ricciardo's future in doubt

 Oscar Piastri has refuted Alpine's claim that they have signed him for Formula 1 2023 and insists - in a dramatic twist to the sport's transfer 'silly season' - that he will be driving elsewhere instead.